strawberryfg/c2f-3dhm-human-caffe/README.md

 Training is a bit tricky.
 Here's the thing:

-- We start with **d = 2** to warm up.
+- I started with **d = 2** to warm up.
 Simply run
   ```
   cd training
   caffe train --solver=solver_d2.prototxt
   ```
   I trained from scratch w/o MPII 2D HM pretraining, with 2.5e-5 as base_lr and RMSProp.
-2 GPUs are used unless otherwise specified.
+2 GPUs were used unless otherwise specified.